 The knock-on effect of ‘increased community foundation coverage’ of the sub-region inevitably affects resources previously enjoyed by Calderdale’s foundation alone, but the early signs are encouraging i.e. the expertise and networks of all the individual foundations are attracting new grants schemes.

 The economic downturn (Sept 2008 onwards), which included the collapse of HBOS and the bailing out of a number of financial institutions, brought about a review of the Foundation’s investment strategy, and a decision to significantly redistribute monies from financial institutions to invest in local property.

 May 2009 saw the purchase of 19 Horton Street for £1.26 million and in September 2009 the Friends Meeting House for £295,000.

-In November 2009 the Board agreed for Next Step Trust, the ground floor tenants at Community Foundation House, to expand and utilise the first floor in May 2010; requiring either a further investment in property or relocation to suitable offices to rent.
+In November 2009 the Board agreed for Next Step Trust, the ground floor tenants at Community Foundation House (King Cross), to expand and utilise the first floor in May 2010; requiring either a further investment in property or relocation to suitable offices to rent.

-The return on the overall investment portfolio will provide much-needed grant funding to the Third sector in Calderdale and provide the operating income to continue to promote and encourage philanthropy and distribute grants particularly to smaller organisations unable to enter into commissioning arrangements and service level agreement with public sector bodies.
+The return on the overall investment portfolio provides much-needed grant funding to the Third Sector in Calderdale and provides the operating income to continue to promote and encourage philanthropy and distribute grants particularly to smaller organisations unable to enter into commissioning arrangements and service level agreement with public sector bodies.